aureus123/catalogs/likelihood/README.md

 ### 3.3 Visually double historical entries

-[Severin (2018), *Cross-identification of stellar catalogs with multiple stars: Complexity and Resolution*](https://doi.org/10.1016/j.endm.2018.07.005) supplies the motivation for singleton and pair hypotheses and their combinatorial optimization.
-An unordered pair $\{b,c\}$ has evidence
+[Severin (2018), *Cross-identification of stellar catalogs with multiple stars: Complexity and Resolution*](https://doi.org/10.1016/j.endm.2018.07.005) motivates single and pair hypotheses and their combinatorial optimization.
+The CD model associates a historical entry with an **ordered principal and companion**.
+Only the principal is compared with CD in position and magnitude.
+A truncated normal separation factor and an asymmetric split-normal magnitude-contrast factor describe the companion relative to the principal; fluxes are not added.

-$$
-LR_{a,\{b,c\}}=(LR_{ab}+LR_{ac})\,
-\frac{g(d_{bc})}{2\pi d_{bc}\,\rho_a},
-$$

-where $g$ is a truncated normal density on the separation $d_{bc}$.
-Both members must lie inside the search disk.
-The sum allows either member to explain the historical position and photometry; **fluxes are not added**, and the model does not represent blended flux or a photocentre.

-A double-marked entry splits its prior between the two readings: singleton weight $Q\,p_{single}\,LR_{ab}$ against pair weight $Q(1-p_{single})\,LR_{pair}$, where $Q$ is the fitted probability that a counterpart is present at all and the unmatched weight is approximated by $1 - QF$.

-Two differences from the 2018 work are worth noting.
-That workflow used PPMX and APASS, solving the 2-matching as an integer program, and its results for zones −22 to −24 are published as [4]; the present one uses PPM and GSC and covers zones −22 to −31, while keeping the record layout of [4].
-More importantly, it normalized within each candidate class, whereas the current score contrasts every hypothesis against a field model and an explicit empty alternative — so a sole weak candidate no longer receives high probability merely because it is alone.
+Allowed source pairs are PPM/PPM, PPM/GSC and GSC/GSC.
+The pair normalization and contrast widths remain provisional.
+The exact formula, uncertainty treatment and constants are given in [CD_CROSS.md §3](CD_CROSS.md#3-model-and-parameters).

-Components containing a double-marked entry cannot be solved by the Hungarian algorithm, since the assignment is no longer one-to-one.
-They are solved as a binary program (SCIP): one hypothesis per historical entry, at most one use of each modern object.
-This is the NP-hard case identified in [3]; solves are required to reach `optimal` with zero gap, and the extracted assignment is independently checked for integrality, objective consistency and exclusivity.
+Each hypothesis competes with the empty alternative and with other entries for exclusive use of modern objects.
+Components containing a double-marked entry use a binary set-partitioning program in SCIP; all other components use Hungarian assignment.
+SCIP solves must reach optimality with zero gap, and the assignment is checked for integrality, objective consistency and exclusivity.
+Local scores are not globally marginalized posterior probabilities.

 ## 4. Tools